 Application

-Please fill out this form to apply for your place at the Cooperative AI Summer School by 23:59 AoE (UTC-12) on 7 May 2023.
 Applications from underrepresented backgrounds are especially welcome.
 Notification of acceptance will be provided by 15 May 2023 at the latest.
 If accepted, you will be invited to confirm your registration by responding with further details and making any required payments.

 The cost of the summer school is £249 for students and independent researchers, and £499 for faculty and other working professionals.
 This includes a hotel room for three nights (Sunday, Monday, Tuesday), dinner on the first night, and all breakfasts and lunches.
 There is no additional tax.